Coexistence of multi-photon processes and longitudinal couplings in superconducting flux qubits: Coupling between a driven SFQ and an LC circuit with low frequency

 \subsection{Theoretical model}

-As shown in the red dashed box of Fig.~\ref{fig6}, we first consider the interaction between a SFQ and a low frequency LC circuit or a low frequency quantized magnetic field (e.g., Refs.~\cite{naturephysics2008,shnirman}).
+As shown in the red dashed box of Fig.~\ref{fig6}, we first consider the interaction between a SFQ and a quantized low frequency LC circuit (e.g., Refs.~\cite{naturephysics2008,shnirman}) with the frequency $\omega$.
 The Hamiltonian can be given by